Does the Recent Supreme Court Decision Mean ICE Agents Can Racially Profile?

 Final Thoughts

-The Supreme Court’s interim decision does not give ICE a free pass to racially profile, but it does set a troubling precedent.
+The Supreme Court’s interim decision does not give ICE a free pass to racially profile on paper, but it may make it more likely in practice.
 Communities should remain alert, informed, and prepared.
 At Patrie Law Associates, we believe racial profiling is unconstitutional, wrong, and harmful to the fabric of our community.

 If you or someone you know has been arrested by ICE in Hawaii, reach out to a qualified immigration attorney immediately to understand your rights and explore possible defenses.